AugAbEx: Bridging Abstractive and Extractive Legal Summarization: Experimental Results and Discussion

-Five datasets (IN-Jud-Cit, ILC, IN-Abs, UK-Abs, and BillSum) exhibit reasonably close alignment of the term distributions in the OAG and TEG summaries, suggesting that the transformed extractive summaries (TEG) effectively preserve the content of the original abstractive summaries (OAG).
-However, CivilSum and Australian datasets show relatively higher JSD scores, asserting major differences in the vocabularies.
+Five datasets (IN-Jud-Cit, ILC, IN-Abs, and UK-Abs) exhibit reasonably close alignment of the term distributions in the OAG and TES summaries, suggesting that the transformed extractive summaries (TES) effectively preserve the content of the original abstractive summaries (OAG).
+However, CivilSum, Australian, and BillSum datasets show relatively higher JSD scores, asserting major differences in the vocabularies.
 The observation reinforces the low lexical overlap for the two datasets revealed by the ROUGE metric, which is attributable to the unconventional writing style of the original abstractive summaries.

 We plot the density curve of the JSD scores for IN-Abs and Australian datasets in Fig. \ref{fig:jsd-terms-2-datasets-density-plot}, to contrast their distributions.
-Note that the two datasets lie at the extreme ends of the spectrum of JSD scores.
-The density curve for TEG summaries for the IN-Abs dataset exhibits the least JS distance and variance, while the JSD scores of the Australian dataset are larger and vary more.
-Thus the TEG versions for Australian dataset summaries bear lower similarity to the vocabulary of their OAG counterparts.
+Note that the two datasets lie at the extreme ends of the spectrum of JSD score distributions.
+The density curve for TES summaries for the IN-Abs dataset exhibits the least JS distance and variance, while the JSD scores of the Australian dataset are larger and vary more.
+Thus the TES versions for Australian dataset summaries bear lower vocabulary overlap with their OAG counterparts.
 Both curves are slightly right skewed, with the mean (vertical line) falling on the right of the peak.
 Density curves of JSD scores for other datasets are shown in Appendix \ref{a:jsd-all-density}.

-\begin{SCtable}[0.5][h] {Macro-averaged KL-divergence scores of OAG and TEG summaries for the case documents for all datasets, $\hat \lambda_T$: Estimated strength of system \textit{T}.
-Low divergence (better) scores are highlighted in bold.}